The value proposition for travelling by train in Europe grows by multiples when it comes to travelling with children.

 - Those aged 14 to 25 can buy an annual discount card called the Tarjeta +Renfe Joven for 50 euros that gives 25-30% discounts; it is only worthwhile if you make frequent trips in the country.
 This card is purchased in train stations and at Renfe shops.

-The website of the Spanish rail operator Renfe is dysfunctional, so to avoid issues there we recommend booking with Trainline for Spain; it will direct you to the proper discounts if available for you, even including if you have a youth discount card purchased in a Spanish train station.
+The website of the Spanish rail operator Renfe is dysfunctional, so even if you’re sure you want to take Renfe and none of the competitors we still recommend booking with Trainline, which will point you to any discounts, even including if you have a youth discount card purchased in a Spanish train station.
+The exception is certain local trains, which you will need to purchase tickets for in stations.

 There are various rail passes available for children travelling frequently by train in Switzerland.